 Just because antiabortion groups want to paint Planned Parenthood as the face of abortion, doesn’t mean it is.
 Planned Parenthood helps many women who would otherwise never receive mammograms or be able to afford an ultrasound.
-They perform 4 million breast exams yearly and for some affiliates, Komen provides have their budget for breast exams and outreach programs.
+They perform 4 million breast exams yearly, and for some affiliates, Komen provides their budget for breast exams and outreach programs.

 And if it isn’t driven by the politics of a woman’s body, Komen should’ve waited until they had a plan in place to support the women who will be affected by PP’s lost of funding.